jrubianom/LBComparison/README.md

 To run the code in each of the four subdirectories, simply execute the make command.
 This will create folders containing graphs and text files as simulation results.

-The code in directory Memory_vs_Erorr simulates the 1D Dielectric Gaussian Pulse through one interaface for both models and creates a graph of the memory used by the distribution functions vs. relative error.
+The code in directory Memory_vs_Error simulates the 1D Dielectric Gaussian Pulse through one interaface for both models and creates a graph of the memory used by the distribution functions vs. relative error.

 Additionally, there are two extra directories: MMmodelTimes and HVmodelTimes.
 These directories include similar cases but also measure the execution times.